TrendingTechnology/httpmapper/src/Resources/Errors.md

 # Errors
-You must use **python** 3.8 and install those requirements libraries.
+You must use **Python** 3.8 and install those requirements libraries.

 ## Contact
 Discord - `Lee.#1001` <br>